NEW MEMBER OFFER!

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-Racial inequality is an urgent problem in the United States, and the great outdoors are no exception.
-As people around the United States protest against police violence, now’s a good time for us backpackers to look inward and think about how to do better in our own community.
-If you’re looking for a way to help, these six organizations are putting in the work to make the trails more inclusive to Black hikers and people of color.
+Racial inequality is a chronic problem in the United States, and the great outdoors are no exception.
+If you’re looking for a way to contribute to making our forests and parks a more welcoming place for everyone who likes to hike, these six organizations are putting in the work to make the trails more inclusive to Black hikers and people of color.
 Support them today.

 Black Outside, Inc